-Students still in residence beyond their fourth year in the program, and not on internship, should serve on (and enroll for) a PSC practicum team again for 2 semesters (Practicum IV: Psy 726, 3 credits).
+During the year you apply out for internship, with permission of your advisor and the clinical faculty, you may opt not to see PSC clients or serve on a practicum team.
+Otherwise you may continue to serve on (and enroll in) a PSC practicum team again for 2 semesters (Practicum IV: Psy 726, 3 credits).
 PSC practicum team may be either a therapy or assessment team.